 0.5 Unit.
 1.5 lab hrs/wk.
 Repeat: 2.
 No prerequisite.
 Corequisite: NE 203.
-Must be enrolled in the COM Registered Nursing Program.
+To enroll in this course, students must be enrolled in the COM Registered Nursing Program.

 This course provides opportunities for registered nursing students who have completed the required first-year skills labs (NE 101 and 102) to have additional supervised practice performing clinical skills that are required for the profession of registered nursing.
+Students may enroll in NE 205 to review and practice skills during the third and fourth semesters of the registered nursing program.
 (CSU)